k98kurz/reverse-entropy-clocks/readme.md

 Open a terminal in the root directory and run the following:

 ```
-cd tests/
-python -m unittest
+python tests/test_classes.py
 ```

 The tests are the interface contract that the code follows.
-Examples of intended behaviors are contained in that short file.
+Examples of intended behaviors are contained in that file.
 Reading through them may be helpful when reasoning about the clock mechanism.

 ## Bugs